Instance-JS/Instance/docs/proofs/Spacetime.md

 - Measuring spacetime as "flat" in weak-field limit despite gravitational curvature
 - Perceiving 3D space as "flat" despite embedding in 4D hypersphere

-A 'flat' universe also makes zero logical sense within Occam's Razor, 'the math' notwithstanding: if the smallest particle, to the largest black hole, is 'spherical' (or an ellipsoid, at minimum), why WOULDN'T the universe be spherical...?
+**Remark on Geometric Intuition:**

-We dismiss any and all pedanticism relating to the comparison between the geometric closure of a spacetime manifold and the spherical symmetry of a quantum probability distribution's field shape.
+A 'flat' universe makes zero logical sense within Occam's Razor, 'the math' notwithstanding: if the smallest particle, to the largest black hole, exhibits spherical (or ellipsoidal) symmetry, why WOULDN'T the universe be spherical?

-To privilege algebraic formalism over basic geometric intuition in this context is to shoehorn in unnessary complexity where the semantics do not require it.
+We acknowledge the formal distinction between the geometric closure of a spacetime manifold and the spherical symmetry of localized field configurations.
+However, to privilege algebraic formalism over basic geometric intuition in this context is to impose unnecessary complexity where the semantics do not require it.
+The formal distinction exists, certainly—but forcing it here obscures rather than illuminates the underlying geometric unity across scales.

-It is like a teacher marking the correct answer ‘wrong’ because the student did not solve it ‘their’ way.
+It is like a teacher marking the correct answer 'wrong' because the student did not solve it 'their' way.

 ---